 Nothing beats the natural appeal of a bog garden.
 Creating an artificial bog garden is both fun and easy.
 Most climates are suitable for growing bog garden plants.
 They can be designed in various ways based on your landscape and personal needs.
 Keep reading to learn more about how to build a bog garden.

 What is a Bog Garden?

 Creating a bog garden in your landscape is an enjoyable project that allows you to experiment with different plant species.
 So exactly what is a bog garden anyway?
-Bog gardens exist in nature in low-lying areas, or around ponds, lakes or streams.
+Bog gardens exist in nature in low-lying areas or around ponds, lakes, and streams.
 Bog garden plants love overly moist soil, which is waterlogged, but not standing.
 These marshy gardens make a lovely attraction in any landscape and can quickly turn an unused, water-logged spot in the yard into a wonderful scenic attraction.

 How to Build a Bog Garden

 Constructing a bog garden is not a difficult task.
 Choose a site that receives at least five hours of full sunlight.
 Dig a hole that is about 2 feet (61 cm.) deep and as wide as you would like your garden to be.
 Line the hole with a sheet of pond liner and press it down so that it contours with the hole.
 Leave at least 12 inches (31 cm.) of liner exposed to accommodate for the bog settling.
 This edge is easy to hide later on with mulch or small rocks.
 In order to keep the plants from rotting, it is necessary to poke drainage holes around the edge of the liner, one foot (31 cm.) below the soil surface.
 Fill the hole with a mixture of 30 percent coarse sand and 70 percent peat moss, compost, and native soil.
 Allow the bog to settle for one week and keep it well watered.